Complement, Alternate Pathway (AH50), Functional, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Complement proteins are components of the innate immune system.
-There are 3 pathways to complement activation: the classic pathway, the alternative (or properdin) pathway, and the lectin activation (or mannan-binding protein, MBP) pathway.
+There are 3 pathways to complement activation: the classic pathway, the alternative (or properdin) pathway, and the lectin activation (or mannose-binding protein: MBP) pathway.

-The total hemolytic complement assay (CH50, COM/8167 Complement, Total, Serum) is the best screening assay for most complement abnormalities.
+The total hemolytic complement (CH50) assay (COM / Complement, Total, Serum) is the best screening assay for most complement abnormalities.
 It assesses the classical complement pathway including early components that activate the pathway in response to immune complexes, as well as the late components involved in the membrane attack complex.
 The CH50 assay will be abnormal if there are specific hereditary or acquired C1-C9 complement component deficiencies or if there is consumption of complement due to immune (or autoimmune) complexes.

-Absent AH50 in the presence of a normal CH50 suggests an alternate pathway component deficiency.
+Absent complement alternate pathway (AH50) in the presence of a normal total hemolytic complement (CH50) suggests an alternate pathway component deficiency.

 Absent AH50 and CH50 in the presence of a normal C3 and C4 suggests a late (C5, C6, C7, C8, C9) component deficiency.